COVID-19 Response

 Are Project Bucephalus coaches or students part of TAFE NSW?

-No. Project Bucephalus is sponsored by TAFE NSW who graciously offer the team the use of “Building X” at the Wollongong campus.
+No. Project Bucephalus is sponsored by TAFE NSW who partner with the team to delivery STEM opportunities and offer the use of space.
+We display the TAFE logo as thanks for this support.

 Is Project Bucephalus affiliated with or sponsored by the LEGO® company?

 No we’re not, and we try to take pains to point that out.
 We like LEGO® robotics and think the FIRST® LEGO® League is a fantastic competition.
 However, we’re in no way involved with the company.
-Project Bucephalus is currently a business partnership between the coaches, set up purely for the purpose of funding the team’s activities and allowing continued participation in the FLL and FRC.
+Project Bucephalus Pty Ltd is a business set up for the purpose of funding the team’s activities and allowing continued participation in the FLL and FRC.

 Do you sell LEGO® robotics sets?